ReWyne/vu2018-1/DESIGN OVERVIEW.md

     - **Notes:**
     - **Related files:**
     - **Key related functions:**
+### Constants
+- `IS_WP_DEBUG:` Returns true if wordpress is in debug mode
+- `USER_GROUP_TO_ROLE` Constant portion of the name of the database table mapping vu_user_group terms to their associated roles
+- `vu_permission_level::Admin` Name of the role corresponding to administrator priveleges
+- `VU_USER_GROUP` Name of the taxonomy responsible for giving posts access permissions by user group
+- `VU_USER_PRIMARY_UG` Metadata attached to a User object that contains the default vu_user_group term to use when creating taxonomies.

+- `'vu_user_group'` Name of the taxonomy responsible for giving post access permissions by user group

+vu_user_primary_ug
 ---
 ## vu_custom_portal
 *Manages the display of the site, excluding admin panels.
 Based on wordpress's **_s (underscores)** theme.
 Some unimportant files have been omitted.*